hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 ### The Good

-The really good things about this solution are that every change/record is recorded in a google drive spreadsheet (which can be shared with a team), and that the reporting function is so flexible.
+The really good things about this solution are that every change/record is recorded in a Google Drive spreadsheet (which can be shared with a team), and that the reporting function is so flexible.
 This compares well with other tools, in which the data is hidden, and in any case does not include information about who made the changes, and what exactly was done (a comment).

 Reports can be created from the data to get both very high and very low levels of detail on how time was planned and used.
 If the inbuilt reports or charts are not sufficient, then the data can be exported and manipulated in Google drive or Excel.
 For billing, I can dump a report of exactly how I spent my time, and group it by day, week, or card.